 • Find a sense of capability and self-esteem

-Traditional Heroin Withdrawal Rarely Works
+Cold Turkey Heroin Withdrawal Rarely Works

-Detoxification from opiates can be achieved by putting a patient under anesthesia for about 4-6 hours while Naltrexone (a synthetic congener of oxymorphone) that can block physical dependency to heroin is then administered into the body.
+Detoxification from heroin and/or opiates can be achieved by putting a patient under anesthesia for about 4-6 hours while Naltrexone (a synthetic congener of oxymorphone) that can block physical dependency to heroin is then administered into the body.